MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 The MicroVG library enables the usage of Vector Fonts.

-Compared to MicroUI Fonts (:ref:`section.ui.Fonts`), Vector Fonts brings the following features:
+Compared to MicroUI :ref:`section.ui.Fonts`, Vector Fonts brings the following features:

 - the text strings are scalable and can be transformed using a `Matrix` object.
 - the TTF/OTF font files don't need to be preprocessed.